-As LSU's Presidential search continues, final decision expected by close of week
+As LSU's presidential search continues, final decision expected by close of week

 The three candidates aiming to become LSU's new System President and Chancellor of the university's flagship campus and namesake are Dr. Kelvin Droegemeier, Dr. James (Jim) Henderson, and Dr. William (Bill) Tate, IV.

-Henderson currently serves as System President and Chief Executive Officer University of Louisiana System.
+Henderson currently serves as System President and Chief Executive Officer for the University of Louisiana System.

 Droegemeier was employed by the United States Federal Government as the former Director of the White House Office of Science and Technology Policy (OSTP).